SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 Wait for the deployment to complete following the instructions, then you can [try out the management and messaging services](docs/PubSubPlusK8SDeployment.md#validating-the-deployment).
 Refer to the [Troubleshooting guide](docs/PubSubPlusK8SDeployment.md#troubleshooting) if any issues.

-> Note: When using MiniKube, there is no integrated Load Balancer.
-For a workaround, execute `my-release-pubsubplus-dev` to expose the services.
+> Note: When using MiniKube, there is no integrated Load Balancer, which is the default service type.
+For a workaround, execute `minikube service my-release-pubsubplus-dev` to expose the services.
 Services will be accessible directly using the NodePort instead of direct Port access, for which the mapping can be obtained from `kubectl describe service my-release-pubsubplus-dev`.

 ## Contributing